dheeban0111/prettier/Issue-Labels.md

 * <kbd>type:question</kbd>

-  Issues marked as questions are queries about how prettier works, or bug reports that are actually prettier working as intended.
+  Questions and support requests.
+Issues marked as questions are automatically closed by a [bot](https://github.com/dessant/support-requests) suggesting to use Stack Overflow instead.
+The issue tracker is only for development.

 * <kbd>type:tests</kbd>